andy-thedev/QR-Code-Chatroom/README.md

 Admins(ie: restaurant owners) may select individual chatrooms(ie: tables) on the dashboard to read, and reply to messages sent by users(ie: customers)

 (The application architecture was designed to maximize user-friendliness and minimize barrier to entry)

+**Feature 4**
+Logged in admins can create/edit/delete rooms from the management page.